Ronald Reagan: 1980 election

-Beginning in 1977, Reagan emerged as a vocal critic of President Carter.
-The Panama Canal Treaty's signing, the 1979 oil crisis, and rise in the inflation, interest and unemployment rates helped set up his 1980 presidential campaign, which he announced on November 13, 1979 with an indictment of the federal government.
-Reagan stressed his fundamental principles of tax cuts to stimulate the economy and having both a small government and a strong national defense, since he believed the United States was behind the Soviet Union militarily.
+Reagan emerged as a vocal critic of President Carter in 1977.
+The Panama Canal Treaty's signing, the 1979 oil crisis, and rise in the interest, inflation and unemployment rates helped set up his 1980 presidential campaign, which he announced on November 13, 1979 with an indictment of the federal government.
+His announcement stressed his fundamental principles of tax cuts to stimulate the economy and having both a small government and a strong national defense, since he believed the United States was behind the Soviet Union militarily.
 Heading into 1980, his age became an issue among the press, and the United States was in a severe recession.
-In the primaries, Reagan lost Iowa to George H. W. Bush, but rebounded in New Hampshire.
-Soon thereafter, Reagan's opponents began dropping out of the primaries, including John B. Anderson, who left the party to become an independent candidate.
-Reagan easily captured the presidential nomination and chose Bush as his running mate at the Detroit convention in July.